-I have already explained āsavakkhayañāṇa and would like to ask readers or Dhamma practicers not to criticize at this time.
+I have already explained āsavakkhayañāṇa and would like to ask readers or Dhamma practitioners not to criticize at this time.
 You should accept that arahants exist in the present.
 You should not disavow it.
-Although there is an indication in the Three Buddhist canon (Tipiṭaka) that in the present time there is a void of arahants, this is just information from those scriptures.
-Keep in mind the Lord Buddha stated ten things about kālāmasutta, and one of the ten things of kālāmasutta was do not immediately believe in Dhamma text or scriptures.
+Although there is an indication in the Buddhist canon (Tipiṭaka) that in the present time there is a void of arahants, this is just information from those scriptures.
+Keep in mind the Lord Buddha stated ten things in the Kālāma Sutta, and one of the ten things in the Kālāma Sutta was do not immediately believe in Dhamma text or scriptures.
 There was a statement by whomever that at the present there is a void of arahants.
 This statement would not likely have been made if arahants composed the Tipiṭaka.
 In my opinion, it is possible that ordinary people composed the Tipiṭaka.
-Most people believe in Pali scriptures, and any statements in any syllabuses of Dhamma which have combined words or sentences of Pali words seems right to them.
-I would like to suggest to you to observe monks who have good knowledge of Pali Dhamma.
-They are able to use Pali words in all kinds of sentences, for example they combine Pali words in their presentations while giving charity to monks, chanting on various occasions using Pali words.
-Those monks know how to combine sentences with poetic Pali words very well, don't they?
+Most people believe in Pāli scriptures, and any statements in any syllabuses of Dhamma which have combined words or sentences of Pāli words seems right to them.
+I would like to suggest that you observe monks who have good knowledge of Pāli Dhamma.
+They are able to use Pāli words in all kinds of sentences, for example they combine Pāli words in their presentations while giving charity to monks, chanting on various occasions using Pāli words.
+Those monks know how to combine sentences with poetic Pāli words very well, don't they?

-I would like to ask practicers not to doubt about the existence of arahants in the present.
+I would like to ask practitioners not to doubt the existence of arahants in the present.
 I have full confidence, one hundred percent confidence, that there are arahants around at the present, and that there are a number of those the next level down, or Noble Ones.
-Dhamma practicers ought to well direct and conduct your Dhamma practice in the correct way.
+Dhamma practitioners ought to well direct and conduct your Dhamma practice in the correct way.
 Since there are too many ways of Dhamma practice nowadays, it is quite difficult to choose the correct way which directs you toward the Path, Fruition, and Nibbāna.
 But it is not beyond your ability to derive the correct way to practice Dhamma if you study well the Noble Ones's biographies in the past and practice their way in accordance with the Noble Eightfold Path.
-In addition, the Four Foundations of Mindfulness (Satipatthanas) the Four comprising Dhamma applied to the use of wisdom (Iddhipādas) in the Bodhipakkhiya-dhamma are the subcategories of the Noble Eightfold Path.
-Seeing the right view with proper righteous wisdom (sammā-ditthi) encompasses these Dhamma subcategories.
+In addition, the Four Foundations of Mindfulness (Satipaṭṭhāna) and the Four Bases of Mental Power (Iddhipāda)

+in the Thirty-seven Factors of Enlightenment (Bodhipakkhiyadhamma) are the subcategories of the Noble Eightfold Path.
+Seeing the right view with proper righteous wisdom (sammādiṭṭhi) encompasses these Dhamma subcategories.
 As stated by the Lord Buddha, "all of the animal's footprints converge into the elephant's footprint."
-As is the elephant's footprint, so is sammā-dițțhi for all syllabuses of Dhamma converge therein.
-As soon as you develop sammā-diţţhi securely into your Dhamma practice, your practice in the Four Foundations of Mindfulness or any other syllabuses of Dhamma will be correct.
+As is the elephant's footprint, so is sammādiṭṭhi for all syllabuses of Dhamma converge therein.
+As soon as you develop sammādiṭṭhi securely into your Dhamma practice, your practice in the Four Foundations of Mindfulness or any other syllabuses of Dhamma will be correct.
 This means you will go on to the Path, Fruition, and Nibbāna.